EBEN4REAL/Eben4real/README.md

 He/Him/His

-I am an experienced Frontend Engineer and Blockchain developer.
-Over the past 7 years I have been privileged to build a ton of web applications and pixel perfect user facing elements that solve seemingly intricate problems and provide exceptional user experiences.
+I’m a Senior Frontend Engineer with over 7 years of experience designing and building scalable, user-centric web applications.
+I specialize in creating pixel-perfect, high-performance interfaces that solve complex problems and deliver exceptional user experiences.
+My work spans a variety of industries, where I've led frontend initiatives and contributed to full product lifecycles—from concept to deployment.

+In recent years, I’ve developed a deep interest in blockchain technology and have since been actively building decentralized applications (dApps).
+I’m passionate about leveraging my frontend expertise to bridge the gap between Web2 usability and Web3 innovation, ensuring that decentralized platforms are not only functional but intuitive and accessible.

+I’m currently focused on opportunities that blend frontend engineering with cutting-edge blockchain development.

 ### 📌 Skills
-Languages: JavaScript
+Languages: JavaScript, Solidity

 Tools: Git & Github, VSCode, Netlify, Vercel